 “You don’t want to grow up?”

 “Of course I do.
-Look at the people who try to freeze a certain time in their lives and hold onto it as long as possible.
+Look at the people who try to lock-in a certain time of their lives and hold onto it as long as possible.
 I know this is my best time ever, but I also want to push it further, to see what’s around the next corner.”

 “You are too hot-blooded, Tim Castle.”